sr99622/wabash/README.md

 env\Scripts\wabash
 ```

+* Development

 To develop the python domain of the program, it is necessary to uninstall the wabash python module from the current environment.
-This necessary because the python code will look for the module in the environment first, which has the effect of ignoring changes made to the python source code.
+This is required because the python code will look for the module in the environment first, which has the effect of ignoring changes made to the python source code.
 The following assumes that you have activated the python environment as shown above.
 To observe changes made to python code, use the following

 ```
 pip uninstall wabash
 python run.py
 ```

-Re-building the project will send python source code changes to the program as installed in the virtual environment.
 Any changes made in the C++ domain require re-building the project to be observed.
-It is not necessary to use powershell after the initial configuration, a standard command prompt works fine.
+Note that the build will install a copy of the python module binary into the local wabash directory alongside the ffmpeg binaries required for runtime.
+This enables local development when the python module is un-installed from the current environment.
+The binary filename is prefixed with an underscore, which is namespace translated by ```__init__.py```.
+As an aside, it is not necessary to use powershell after the initial configuration, a standard command prompt works fine.

+* Distribution

 To build the distribution files, install the build module into the environment.
 For CMake to successfully find ffmpeg in this scenario, it is necessary to set the environment variable first before running build on the source directory.
 The files will populate in the dist folder.